brentgroves/status/2023/week47.md

 ### Observability

-Now that the load balancer and ingress controller are working try getting the to collect metrics using prometheus and graph data in graphina.
+Now that the load balancer and ingress controller are working collect metrics using prometheus and graph time-series data in graphina.

+Server Comparison:

+- UDP Server - Broadcast data to certain mac addresses.
+- MQTT Server - Publish/Subscribe model.
+- OPC Server - Polls for tag changes.
+Clients subscribe to data points.
+- Metric Server - Polls key/value pairs of data sources at a set interval.
+Maintains a time-series database.

 **[Kube-Prometheus-stack](https://medium.com/israeli-tech-radar/how-to-create-a-monitoring-stack-using-kube-prometheus-stack-part-1-eff8bf7ba9a9)**, also as Prometheus Operator, is a popular open-source project providing complete monitoring and alerting solutions for Kubernetes clusters.
 It combines tools and components to create a monitoring stack for Kubernetes environments.